 But one night something terrible happens.
 Lucas and Anna-Marie face a terrifying and treacherous ordeal, alone in the hostile city streets.
 Together, they must fight to survive ...

-A compelling tale of villainy and suspense from the best-selling author of THE WOLVES OF WILLOUGHBY CHASE.
+The 40th anniversary edition of a compelling tale of villainy and suspense - from the best-selling author of THE WOLVES OF WILLOUGHBY CHASE.

 Joan Aiken is one of the most remarkable writers in modern children's fiction. - The Sunday Times

 An old-fashioned rattling good yarn, full of extraordinary characters and gloriously rich language - Adele Geras, TES

 Joan Aiken is a superb storyteller.
 Even when her stories touch on the dark, mystical side, they pull children with with fascination, not fear - Sainsbury's Magazine

 Fog Hounds: 'Spellbinding adventures which are modern fairy tales.' - Aldershot Mail

 A gem from the top-class author of The Wolves of Willoughby Chase - Birmingham Post

 A collection of manageably short but grippingly exciting tales that will have (children) coming back for more. - The Lady